simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_140_ui-tools-code-examples/ui-tools-code-examples.md

 JavaScript UI tools code examples
 =================================

-The Simplicit&eacute;&reg; UI tools methods are in the `Simplicite.UI` namespace and rely on jQuery&reg;.
+The Simplicité UI tools methods are in the `Simplicite.UI` namespace and rely on jQuery&reg;.

 > **Note**: `jQuery` is aliased as `$` as of **version 4.0** (in previous versions the alias was `$j`)